 Chase Freedom® Student credit card review: Solid intro to Ultimate Rewards

-Along with giving you a chance to build credit as a student, the Chase Freedom Student keeps costs low, charging no annual fee and earning rewards on every purchase you make.
+Along with giving students a chance to build credit, the Chase Freedom Student keeps costs low, charging no annual fee and earning rewards on every purchase you make.
 The card also comes with a respectable list of perks and makes for a great entry point into the lucrative Chase Ultimate Rewards program, one of the most flexible and potentially valuable rewards programs out there.

 That said, the card’s rewards rate, while better than nothing, is not the best rate out there.
 You can find a handful of student credit cards that offer more than 1 percent back on every purchase or even more cash back in specific spending categories.